uidaholib/get-git/3workflow.md

 To copy a repository from GitHub, use `git clone`.
 Go to your GitHub repository, click the green "Clone or download" button, and copy the URL.
-In your terminal, navigate to your desired location, then:
+In your terminal, navigate to your desired location (I suggest a folder named "GitHub" in your Documents directory).
+Type `git clone` and paste in your URL (right click or shift+Ctrl+V).
+For example:

 `git clone https://github.com/uidaholib/gitworkshop.git`

-Clone will download a full copy of the repository to your local machine and record its origin on GitHub.
+Clone will download a full copy of the repository to your local machine and record its origin on GitHub (if you get an error on Git Bash, check this [note](notes/gitbash-bug.html)).
 This ensures there is a connection so you can `push` your changes to GitHub or `fetch` updates.
 Your clone has the complete history stored in the hidden `.git` directory.